Abstract divisorial spaces and arithmetic intersection numbers: Global theory on proper varieties

-We recall the following definition from Chen and Moriwaki \cite[Definition~9.1.1]{chen2022hilbert}.
+We recall the following definition from Chen and Moriwaki \cite[Definition~9.1.1]{chen2024positivity}.

 \begin{definition} Let $\overline{L}=(L,\metr)$ be an adelic line bundle on a projective variety $X$ over $K$ in the sense of Chen and Moriwaki (see Remark \ref{adelic Green functions of Chen-Moriwarki}).
-We say that $\overline{L}$ is \emph{$S$-ample} if $L$ is an ample line bundle, if $\metr$ is a semipositive $S$-metric in the sense of Chen and Moriwaki (see Remark \ref{adelic Green functions of Chen-Moriwarki}{, we say that $\overline{L}$ is \emph{relatively ample} if these two conditions hold}) and if there is $\varepsilon >0$ such that for every integral closed subscheme $Y$ of $X$, we have
+We say that $\overline{L}$ is \begin{itemize} \item \emph{relatively $S$-ample} if $L$ is an ample line bundle and if $\metr$ is a semipositive $S$-metric in the sense of Chen and Moriwaki (see Remark \ref{adelic Green functions of Chen-Moriwarki}); \item \emph{$S$-ample} if $\overline{L}$ is relatively $S$-ample and if there is $\varepsilon >0$ such that for every integral closed subscheme $Y$ of $X$, we have